 |Filter type||2 foam filters|

-There are lots of positive reviews in Amazon despite my reservations because it did a very good job on carpet.
+There are lots of positive reviews on Amazon despite my reservations because it did an excellent job on the carpet.

-According to most of the reviews, it is maneuverable and picks up a ton, even pet owners love how it cleaned up pet hair on carpet.
+According to most of the reviews, it is maneuverable and picks up a ton; even pet owners love how it cleaned up pet hair on the carpet.

 Better than a Dyson?

 Some people said that it filled up so fast that they didn’t notice that it was already full.
-So frequent trips to the garbage bin is necessary when you use this.
+So frequent trips to the garbage bin are necessary when you use this.

 Some issues with the tool clip

-The clip is a nice addition but quality isn’t as good.
+The clip is an excellent addition, but the quality isn’t as good.
 You can’t remove tools with just one hand.
-And the clip itself has a tendency to fall off quite easily.
+And the clip itself tends to fall off quite easily.